TanStack/query/README.md

 }
 ```

-Even with just variables, mutations aren't all that special, but when used with the `onSuccess` option, the [Query Cache's `refetchQueries` method](#querycacherefetchqueries) and the [Query Cache's `setQueryData` method](#querycachesetquerydata), mutations become a very powerful tool.
+Even with just variables, mutations aren't all that special, but when used with the `onSuccess` option, the [Query Cache's `invalidateQueries` method](#querycacherefetchqueries) and the [Query Cache's `setQueryData` method](#querycachesetquerydata), mutations become a very powerful tool.

 Note that since version 1.1.0, the `mutate` function is no longer called synchronously so you cannot use it in an event callback.
 If you need to access the event in `onSubmit` you need to wrap `mutate` in another function.
 This is due to [React event pooling](https://reactjs.org/docs/events.html#event-pooling).